What we say...

 RELATED: See the full Honma T//World GS range

 The 8-11 irons feature a 360-degree undercut and a large sweet spot.
 A thick steel sole provides a low centre of gravity which creates high launch and spin to help golfers attack the flag with confidence.

 The T//World GS irons come with a choice of Speed Tuned 55 graphite shaft or Nippon N.S.
 Pro 950 GH neo-steel shaft as standard.

 A set of seven Honma T//World GS irons is £1,365.

 Verdict: Honma T//World GS iron

-But what’s really attractive about the GS is Honma’s shaft choice.
-The Neo (steel shaft) by Nippon is lightweight, high launching and high spinning, and it means the brand get a strong lofted iron to launch, flight, spin and stop shots even at slower speeds.
-For club golfers, that means getting the best of both worlds – maximum distance and stopping power.
+What’s really attractive about the GS is Honma’s shaft choice.
+The Neo (steel shaft) by Nippon is lightweight, high launching and high spin.
+It means the brand get a strong lofted iron to launch, flight, spin and stop shots even at slower speeds, and that for club golfers means getting the best of both worlds – maximum distance and stopping power.

 A cracking Higher Handicap or slower speed iron for 2022.